 Raising conversions is truly an uphill battle.
 Hence, what you need is a solid, thought-through strategy with data-informed decisions.
 It means conversion rate optimization always starts with an audit.
 It's a sizeable chunk of work, and no wonder so many skip this phase while trying to optimize conversions.
 But, frankly, it's mandatory.

 We're here to lighten this burden.
 We've dissected this huge task and compiled a universal 7-step CRO audit checklist fitting any type of website, be it an online store or landing page for a service, SaaS products or online courses, B2C or B2B segment, etc. If you are to carry out your own CRO audit, this is a ready-made plan to follow.
-If you're more inclined to get professional assistance, you'll know what to expect.
+If you're more inclined to get professional assistance, you may want to consider

 1. What Is a Conversion Rate Optimization Audit?